rzadvornov/YoutubeTranscriber/README.md

 - Submit bug reports on our GitHub repository

 ## License
-Assembly MP3 to Text Converter is free software distributed under the MIT License.
+Youtube Transcriber is free software distributed under the MIT License.
 See the LICENSE file for details.